glimpse-ai/data_scraper/README.md

     redis.hmset('urls', url_hash)
     ```

-2. Scrape HTML from urls into local HTML files with inline-styled CSS
+2. Scrape HTML from urls into local HTML files with inline-styled CSS:

     ```
     $ python scrape.py
     ```

-3. Manually evaluate the HTML files to fix/remove outliers (optional).
+3. Manually evaluate the HTML files to fix/remove outliers (optional):

     ```
     $ python eval.py
     ```

+    This starts a Flask server.
+From there, you can open any local html files in your browser and evaluate them with the following keys:

+    * `D` --> moves HTML file to discard directory
+    * `S` --> saves current working HTML file in place (good for touching up files)

-4. Duplicate HTML files with `<section>` siblings that can be permutated
+4. Duplicate HTML files with `<section>` siblings that can be permutated:

     ```
     $ python permutate.py
     ```

-5. Capture screenshots of each HTML file
+5. Capture screenshots of each HTML file:

     ```
     $ python capture.py
     ```

-6. Translate all HTML files to DML
+6. Translate all HTML files to DML:

     ```
     $ python translate.py